 Deleting a template

 You cannot delete templates supplied with LibreOffice.
-Nor can you delete any templates created by the Extension Manager except by deleting the extension that installed them.
+Nor can you delete any templates installed by the Extension Manager except by deleting the extension that installed them.

 However, you can delete templates that you have created or imported: